New Jersey Statutes 2C:35-10: Third Degree Possession of Controlled Dangerous Substances (CDS)

 Possession of any CDS from Schedule 1 - V - other than marijuana and hashish- is a felony crime in the third degree.
 Most common drugs in New Jersey court cases includes cocaine, heroin, oxycontin, and ecstasy.

 Third degree felonies are punishable by 3-5 years in prison and a fine of up to $35,000.
 For first time offenders there is a presumption of non-imprisonment with eligibility to Drug Diversion and other programs.
 There is a mandatory six month suspension of driving privileges regardless of where the possession took place.6.
 Criminal Defense for Possession, Use or Being Under the Influence, or Failure to Make Lawful Disposition of Controlled Dangerous Substances

 Being accused of Possession, Use or Being Under the Influence, or Failure to Make Lawful Disposition of Controlled Dangerous Substances is a serious charge that can have substantial consequences including jail time, fines and a permanent record.

 In certain cases, just being in proximity to these drugs can result in charges and the accompanying stress or legal representation and court time.

 If you are charged with Possession, Use or Being Under the Influence, or Failure to Make Lawful Disposition it is vitally important you have an experienced and talented defense attorney by your side.

-For more information about Possession, Use or Being Under the Influence, or Failure to Make Lawful Disposition of CDS, contact Tara Breslow-Testa at (732) 784-2880.
+For a free consultation regarding about Possession, Use or Being Under the Influence, or Failure to Make Lawful Disposition of CDS, contact Tara Breslow-Testa at (732) 784-2880.